sergioisidoro/cookiecutter-lightning-in-a-flask/README.md

 # ⚡️⚗️⚡️ Lightning in a Flask
-## An oppinionated, production ready and batteries included FLASK API backend
+## An oppinionated, production ready and batteries included FLASK SPA (single page application) API backend

 ## Oppinions
 - We use Pipenv.
 This is controversial, but it's time for a decent package manager in Python and proper version locking to use in production.
 PDM is nice for isolated environemtns, but not nice for Docker and executables (like 'flask' executable).
 Since we don't add requirements that often we can live with the pain of the slow speeds and caching.